AmanPriyanshu/EDCCT-Embedders-for-Deep-Contextual-Clustering-of-Tags/README.md

 ## SYNOPSIS:

-Team, JSON Bourne presents EDCCT ( Embedders for Deep Contextual Clustering of Tags ), a practical approach towards accurate contextual clustering of review tags.
+EDCCT ( Embedders for Deep Contextual Clustering of Tags ), a practical approach towards accurate contextual clustering of review tags.
 We use linguistic embedders ([1]: Look Up Word embeddings, [2] Contextual Word Embeddings and [3] Sentence Embeddings) to derive vectorial representation of each of the tags, following which we used cosine similarity to cluster them.

 ## The problem it solves: